StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 <!-- md:permission `manageCase/create` -->

-This topic provides step-by-step instructions for creating a [case](../cases/about-cases.md) in TheHive.
+Create a [case](../cases/about-cases.md) in TheHive using several methods.

-Several options are offered to create a case in TheHive:
+TheHive offers the following options for creating cases:

 * [Create an empty case](#create-an-empty-case)
 * [Create a case from a template](#create-a-case-from-a-template)